- Bakersfield Personal Injury Lawyer

 Although the other driver has left the scene, you need to provide your name, address, phone number, vehicle registration, insurance information, and driver’s license to the police.
 If you are driving someone else’s car, you need to provide their name and address to the officer.

 Try to recall the events of the accident to establish the type of vehicle, model, and color to share with law enforcement.
 Make notes about any unique marks on the car such as stickers on the back window or a broken headlight.
 Write down the other driver’s plate number along with a description of the events surrounding the crash.

 If there are witnesses to the accident, get their name and contact information and additional details about the accident.
 Scan the area for anything left behind by the vehicle such as a hub cap or broken side mirror.
 Take pictures of your car and of the scene of the accident.

 Contact the insurance company after the accident to inform them about the incident.
 An insurance representative will take the information about what happened and process your claim.

-It is important to have a hit and run injuries lawyer in Bakersfield, California who can help you through the entire process when dealing with the insurance companies.
+It is important to have a hit-and-run injuries lawyer in Bakersfield, California who can help you through the entire process when dealing with the insurance companies.
 If you were injured in a hit-and-run car accident in Bakersfield, the insurance company may try to rush you into accepting a settlement before you have completed your medical treatments.
-If the other driver is found, your lawyer can help you initiate a hit and run lawsuit to help you obtain compensation for your injuries, damages, and the loss of income, present and future.
+If the other driver is found, your lawyer can help you initiate a hit-and-run lawsuit to help you obtain compensation for your injuries, damages, and the loss of income, present and future.
 Call us today for help.